Tools and resources to help your mental health and wellbeing

 A collection of NHS Coping Well During Covid webinars are available if you are feeling anxious about coronavirus and how it is impacting you, your loved ones or your work.
 The 60-minute sessions will guide you through ideas and tools to support your mental health and wellbeing in an evidenced based and interactive way.

 The webinar topics include managing wellbeing, anxiety, low mood, sleeping difficulties, and mindfulness.
-Additionally, there are also specific webinars on:
+Additionally, there are also specific webinars on managing financial anxiety and working from home and staying well.

 NHS psychological treatments